bpevs/civility/README.md

 ### Custom Elements

 For some concepts that don't exist in HTML, we provide custom elements under the `ui-` namespace, such as `ui-tag`, `ui-card`, and `ui-grid`.

+### CLI for structured webapps

+Assumes specific file structure, but if you're using it, we can automate things like building icons and ts files.
+There is not interdependence on custom elements or on css files.

 # Getting Started